-Our Summer Day Camps offer students entering 8th-12th grades a unique opportunity to learn in the field and lab.
-Our qualified museum staff will lead each session, and college professors and professionals will offer their expertise as guest speakers.
+Our camps offer students entering 9th-12th grades a unique opportunity to learn in the field and lab.
+Qualified museum staff will lead each session, and college professors and professionals will offer their expertise as guest speakers.

-Camp is 9:30-4:00 each day with lunch included.
+Camp is 9:30-4:00 each day with a lunch included.
 Students will eat lunches in Messiah University's cafteria or bag lunches to be eaten in the field will be provided.

 Scholarships are available, contact firstname.lastname@example.org for more information.

 Space is limited, so register early!